CD Projekt: CD Projekt Red

 After The Witcher 2, CD Projekt wanted to develop an open-world game of a quality similar to their other games, and the company wanted to add features to avoid criticism that it was Witcher 2.5.
 They wanted to push the game's graphics boundaries, releasing it only for the PC and eighth-generation consoles.
 This triggered debate on the team, some of whom wanted to release the game for older consoles to maximise profit.
 The Witcher 3: Wild Hunt took three-and-a-half years to develop and cost over $81 million.
 A report alleged that the team had to crunch extensively for a year in order to meet release date deadlines.
 After multiple delays, it was released in May 2015 to critical praise.
 Wild Hunt was commercially successful, selling six million copies in its first six weeks and giving the studio a profit of 236 million złoty ($62.5 million) in the first half of 2015.
 The team released 16 free content downloads and two paid expansions, Hearts of Stone and Blood and Wine.
 The team decided that The Witcher 3: Wild Hunt would be the final game in the series with Geralt.
 Regarding the future of the Witcher series, Konrad Tomaszkiewicz, game director of The Witcher 3, stated in May 2016 that he hoped to continue working with the series sometime in the future, but had nothing planned at the time.
-As of 2017, the series had sold over 33 million copies.
-A spin-off of the series, Gwent: The Witcher Card Game, based on the popular card game in The Witcher 3, was released in 2018.

 The success of The Witcher 3 enabled CD Projekt to expand.
 In March 2016, the company announced that they had another role-playing game in development, and that the title is scheduled to be released in the period of 2017 to 2021.
 They also announced plans for expansion, where the Red division will expand two-fold.
 It also listed itself at Warsaw Stock Exchange, riding on the success of The Witcher 3.

+As of 2017, the witcher series had sold over 33 million copies.
+A spin-off of the series, Gwent: The Witcher Card Game, based on the popular card game in The Witcher 3, was released in 2018.

 In March 2018, the opening of a new studio in Wrocław was announced.
 Acquired from a studio called Strange New Things, it is headed by former Techland COO Paweł Zawodny and composed of other ex-Techland, IO Interactive, and CD Projekt Red employees.
 In August 2018, CD Projekt established Spokko, a development studio focused on mobile gaming.
 The Witcher 3's success as well as CD Projekt RED's customer-friendly policies during that period enabled the studio to earn a lot of goodwill within the gaming community.
 However, the studio's working conditions were questioned after disgruntled employees flooded the company's profile at Glassdoor with negative reviews.
 Iwinski later responded by saying that the studio's approach to making games "is not for everyone".